JodyMurray/my-api/README.md

     def get_updated_at(self, obj):
         return naturaltime(obj.updated_at)
     ```
-* Next add, commit and push the new additions.
+* Next add, commit, and push the new additions.

 ### **Create Heroku App with Heroku PostGres**